(This article was updated on Nov. 20, 2025, with a refreshed introduction, a revised list and a table with more examples of fraudulent companies.)

 The scandal came to light in June 2002 when WorldCom's internal audit department discovered the misstatement.
 WorldCom quickly collapsed, costing over 30,000 people their jobs, and debt and equity investors more than $300 billion.
 Guilty of fraud, conspiracy and filing false documents, WorldCom's CEO Bernie Ebbers was sentenced to 25 years in prison.

-Enron might be the best-known accounting scandals of all time, but the collapse of Lehman Brothers dwarfs the losses at Enron.
-It remains the largest bankruptcy in history, an unmitigated disaster.
+Enron might be the best-known accounting scandal of all time, but the collapse of Lehman Brothers dwarfs the losses at Enron.
+It remains the largest bankruptcy in US history, an unmitigated disaster.

 Among the creative accounting devices Lehman used to hot up its accounts was an artifice known as Repo 105.
 Under Repo 105, Lehman classified short-term loans as permanent sales and used the cash from these fake sales to reduce its liabilities for year- and quarter-end financial reporting.